xyz-relativity/KinetiE-Speedometer/Readme.md

 # KineticE speedometer

 A GPS (for now) speedometer with a non linear gauge.
-The gauge nicks are set on a non linear scale that is proportional with the kinetic energy that a mass of 1kg will have at the particular spee.
+The gauge nicks are set on a non linear scale that is proportional with the kinetic energy that a mass of 1kg will have at the particular speed.

 ![Kinetc Speedometer](media/Screenshot_1583629297.png "Kinetic Speedometer")
 ![Kinetc Speedometer](media/Screenshot_1583629422.png "Kinetic Speedometer")